The first WhatSugar–approved sweetener is HERE!

 Is There a Monk Fruit Without Any Additives or Fillers?

-Many products come with their own little measuring spoons, but if they don't, you can buy a mini measuring spoon set.
+Because they are so concentrated, most products come with their own mini measuring spoons.
 Start with the amount recommended by the seller and adjust to taste.

 Pure extract works perfectly whenever sweetness is all you need, such as in hot and cold drinks, smoothies, cocktails, yogurt, or to sprinkle over oatmeal.
 It's also great for sweetening on the go.